coderitter/knight-form/README.md

 # Elements

 Its a semantic-less container for elements.
-It is the base class for all elements containing further elements.
+It is also the base class for all elements containing further elements.

 ```typescript
 var elements = new Elements('elements').add(